Undertaking Honours in Pathology

 Provide original or certified transcript(s) for any study not undertaken at The University of Melbourne.
 You are not required to provide transcripts for study undertaken at this university.

 Apply online and select the First Time Applicants option.
 Do not select this option if you have previously completed study or applied to a program at The University of Melbourne.

 Provide original or certified transcript(s) for any study not undertaken at The University of Melbourne.

 Level 1, Brownless Biomedical Library

 VIC 3010 Australia

-Students who meet the minimum entry requirements for entry to MDHS Honours but do not receive an offer in Round 1 will be considered for a place in Round 2, along with Late Applicants.
+Students who meet the minimum entry requirements but are not made a Round 1 offer may be considered for Round 2 in mid-January.